 Lastly, should any damage come to that particular window, your TV will likely be damaged too.
 Imagine a tree branch smashing through the glass during a storm.
-A television would have no protection if placed in that location.
+Television would have no protection if placed in that location.

 5. Other Practical Effects on Your Interior

-If you put a TV stand in front of window, this can block natural light.
+If you put a TV stand in front of the window, this can block natural light.
 As a result, the room may look duller and somewhat sicklier.
-Interior decors that previously stood out and shone under illumination might just look drab in a shadowy room.
+Interior decor that previously stood out and shone under illumination might just look drab in a shadowy room.